fcgith/forum_api/README.md

 # forum_api

 ## 📖 Overview
 A robust RESTful API backend for a modern forum system, built with **FastAPI** and **MariaDB**.
-This backend powers the [Forum API Frontend](https://github.com/fcgith/forum_api_front_end) and provides endpoints for user management, authentication, categories, topics, replies, voting, and direct messaging.
+The backend provides endpoints for user management, authentication, categories, topics, replies, voting, and direct messaging.

 ---